5 Graphic Design Solutions to Create Marketing Materials

 Pricing: Canva is free to use, as are its many templates.
 There’s also a premium plan with more storage, some advanced features, and collaborative tools.

 Finally, we come to the biggest name on our list – Adobe Illustrator.
-This is perhaps the most well-known and popular professional graphics design tool.
+This is perhaps the most popular professional graphics design tool, well known in the graphic design profession.
 When it comes to sheer breadth of features and options, Illustrator can’t be topped.
+It supports both graphic design basics and advanced requirements such as concept generation, visual identity development, typographic design, portfolio development and even professional art.
+Thus, over the years it has built a reputation among graphic designers as one of the best graphic design solutions.

 With Illustrator, you can create logos, icons, illustrations, and graphics of all types.
 There are many tools for editing, manipulating, and tweaking your imagery.
 Just keep in mind that this is a more advanced tool, with a steeper learning curve and less beginner-friendly features.